E L L E N D O R C A S H A R N

 ear to ground

-because the silent generations
+because the silent generations rustled.

 She knew what treasure was:

-a campfire shadow
+a campfire shadow on a cliff face

-in a backwards hand
+faded ink in a backwards hand

-in a tattered velvet box.
+a hairbrush in a tattered velvet box.

-alone after teaching
+Alone at night after teaching

-pen, lamp, shawl
+inkwell, oil lamp, shawl

-her brittle manuscript
+her brittle manuscript.

 Looking out her window